adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Snap
 When you gain a sixth Shock, you Snap.
-Choose one:
+You take a Trauma and Choose one:
- You become your Darkest Self, and ???
+ You become your Darkest Self, and
- You become catatonic, losing all your Shock and
-all the Strings you have on others.
+ You immediately become catatonic, losing all your Shock and all the Strings you have on others.
 ```